Brand safety

 Brand safety is a set of measures that aim to protect the image and reputation of brands from the negative or damaging influence of questionable or inappropriate content when advertising online.

 In response to ads being placed next to undesirable content, companies have cut advertising budgets, and pulled ads from online advertising and social media platforms.

 Types of unsafe environments

-The global digital advertising industry considers the "Dirty Dozen" categories to avoid.
-The Interactive Advertising Bureau (IAB) added a 13th category: fake news.
+The global digital advertising industry considers the "Dirty Dozen" categories to avoid: